-GRAD IMAGES will photograph each graduate as his/her diploma is presented by President Harder and a posed photo after exiting the stage.
+GRAD IMAGES will photograph each graduate as his/her diploma is presented by President Wood and a posed photo after exiting the stage.
 Each student will receive a free proof and the opportunity to purchase additional copies.
-Information will be sent to the student’s Bluffton email address and home address approximately a week after commencement.
 There is no obligation to purchase these pictures.
 Preregister for 20 percent off your order.
 Graduates can preregister with up to six additional emails for family and friends to receive proofs.
 Online ordering is available at www.gradimages.com .

 During the conferring of degrees:

-- MAEd, MAOM and MBA degree candidates will be asked to rise.
+- MAEd and MBA degree candidates will be asked to rise.
 The academic dean will present the class to the president who will confer degrees.
 Be seated after conferral.
-You will be dismissed by row to receive your hood and diploma.
+You will be dismissed by row to receive first your hood and then your diploma.

 - Bachelor degree candidates will then be asked to rise.
 The academic dean will present the class to the president who will confer degrees.
 Be seated after conferral.
 You will be dismissed by row to receive your diploma.